Rikj000/MoniGoMani/VERYQUICKSTART.md

-**<span style="color:darkorange">WARNING:</span> MoniGoManiHyperStrategy should always be HyperOpted unless you really know what you are doing when manually allocating weights!**
+**<span style="color:darkorange">WARNING:</span> I am in no way responsible for your live results!
+This strategy is still experimental and under development!**
-**MoniGoManiHyperStrategy found in releases already has a decent hyperopt applied to it for BTC pairs!**
+**<span style="color:darkorange">WARNING:</span> MoniGoMani should always be [re-optimized](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#how-to-optimize-monigomani) unless you really know what you are doing when manually allocating parameters!**
-**When changing anything in one of the `config.json`'s please [re-optimize](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#how-to-optimize-monigomani)!**
+**I strongly recommended to [re-optimize](https://github.com/Rikj000/MoniGoMani/blob/main/VERYQUICKSTART.md#how-to-optimize-monigomani) your own copy of MoniGoMani while thinking logically, don't follow your computer blindly!**

 # Very Quick Start (With Docker):